radujica/SudokuSolver/README.md

 ###Future Versions

 Graphics, i.e. for input, such that the user can click/type initial sudoku grid easily.
+Some possibilities are:
+- C++ graphics library, such as Cinder
-- Perhaps HTML 'form' with php backend
+- HTML 'form' with php backend
 - Javascript on the website
+- Smartphone apps (iOS - Swift, or Android - Java)
+- Solve from camera/picture: MATLAB